-In its simplest form, TD Ameritrade is an online broker that offers trading services to its users.
-As you take a closer look at TD, however, you discover many features that make it unique and differentiate itself from its peers.
+TD Ameritrade is an online broker that offers stock trading services to its users.
+As you take a closer look at TD, however, you discover many features that differentiated it from its peers.
 Before we get into some of these unique features, let's take look at the company's mission statement to find out what TD is all about!

 TD Ameritrade's mission is for all of its users to become financially free.
-TD uses its high-quality features and trading services to make this mission a reality for its users.
+Its high-quality features and trading services serve to make this mission a reality for its users.
 Here are some of TD's most notable features so you can get a better handle on just how the company is enhancing the financial freedom of its users.

 TD Ameritrade's features are what make the online broker such a popular choice and it is not one specific feature that sets TD apart!
 It is a culmination of them all.
 From competitive pricing to investing programs to a tactical trading platform, TD truly has it all!